Avalanche Transceiver Interference Advice

 In the modern 24/7 world, most peoples’ lifestyles depend heavily on consumer electronics – and in particular the mobile phone.
 This presents us with a problem when backcountry skiing, as all electronic devices create electrical interference that can compromise the function of your avalanche transceiver.

-This is a well known and researched problem, but not many backcountry skiers follow the latest advice – either through lack of education, or an unwillingness to change their personal behaviour (I’ve encountered both amongst off piste skiers!)
+This is a well known and researched problem, but many backcountry skiers still don’t follow the latest advice – either through lack of education, or an unwillingness to change their personal behaviour…

 Executive Summary – Our Recommendations

-- CHECK BEFORE SKIING! – Keep all magnets, metal objects, electrical items and foil food and drink wrappers at least 20cm away from your transceiver whilst skiing – examples include: phones, action cams, belt buckles, pocket knives, carabiners, ice screws, even underwired bras(!)
+- CHECK BEFORE SKIING! – Keep all electronic devices, metal objects, magnets, foil food and drink wrappers and heating elements at least 20cm away from your transceiver whilst skiing – examples include: smart phones, action cameras, food wrappers, pocket knives, carabiners, ice screws.

 - CHECK BEFORE SEARCHING! – All switched on electrical devices must be at least 50cm away from your transceiver during a search – in practice, this means placing them in your rucsac.
-We advise you to put all electronics in your ruscsac and check that your phone is switched off before starting a transceiver search.
+We advise you to put all electronics in your ruscsac (eg smartphone, fitness tracker/GPS watch) and check that your phone is switched off before starting a transceiver search.

 - Anything with a touch screen or a magnet is the biggest concern, as these create the most interference.

-- It’s best to avoid wearing smart watches/GPS/fitness trackers etc on your wrist – place them in the top of your rucsac, or in a pocket well away from your transceiver.***
+- Remove your smart watch/GPS/fitness tracker from your wrist and take off electronically heated gloves before starting a transceiver search – place them in the top of your rucsac, or in a pocket well away from your transceiver.***

 - Avoid wearing chest mounted action cameras and heart rate monitors, as these sit too close to your transceiver.